codeigniterpower/codeigniter-grocery-crud/README.md

 ## INSTALLING

-Comes included with CodeigniterPowered, but for CI 2 or CI3:
+Comes included with CodeigniterPowered, but for CI2 or CI3:

 **Requirements**

 * Codeigniter 2.x or 3.x
-* PHP 5.3
+* PHP 5.3; GD module need for image loading and preview

 **Manual controlled install**